Tokyo vs. Regional Cities: Condo Price Comparison 2020–2025

 Dual-Market Risk

-Highest intra-city asset fracture
+Intra-city asset fracture (Osaka)

 Osaka P25–P75 spread (2025)